virus43/06-weather-dashboard/README.md

 # Weather Dashboard

 Dashboard to display weather.
-The dashboard display current weather for the searched city and the next 5 day forecast.
+The dashboard displays current weather and the next 5 day forecast for the searched city.
 The dashboard is build using html, bootstrap, jquery and openweathermap API.

 ![Screenshot](website-screenshot.PNG)